Fade to Grey (Visage song): Mark 'Oh cover

 German DJ Mark 'Oh covered "Fade to Grey" in 1996.
 His version reached no. 11 in Germany and was a Top 40 hit in Switzerland, Austria, Finland and the Netherlands.

 Other cover versions

 In 1994, the Italian electronic group Datura made a version of "Fade to Grey" with a re-recorded vocal track by Steve Strange singing lyrics specifically for this version.
 The single peaked at no. 5 in the Italian singles chart.

+Italian doom/gothic metal band Monumentum released a version on their "In Absentia Christi" album in 1995.
+It features the vocals of Francesca Nicoli (Ataraxia).

+German metal band Atrocity released a version on their cover album Werk 80 II in 2008.
+It features the vocals of Jensara Swann (The Veil).

+Some fans have noted the likeness in Kelly Osbourne’s one-hit-wonder dance track One Word which was a club chart topper in 2005 unexpectedly hitting #1.
+“One Word” was written by Linda Perry.